|

 The first mission is awareness, so that community forces can come

-to act on Biomass and to extract energy and other useful subproducts
+to act on Biomass and to extract Energy, Biochar, and other useful subproducts.

 coops, and of various sizes.